EmoryMLIP/emory-reu-ret-website/content/projects/2022-rl-vs-oc/index.md

 # Optimal control method

 Our last two methods were vastly different with reinforcement learning using a data driven approach and the local method using a model-based approach.
 We will now be looking at the optimal control method which combines both model and data driven approaches.
-In this approach, we aim to estimate the corresponding value function with neural network approximators utilizing feedback from the Hamilton-Jacobi-Bellman equation and Hamiltonian.
+In this approach, we aim to  adhere to the method discussed **[here](https://arxiv.org/abs/2104.03270)**.
+We will estimate the corresponding value function with neural network approximators utilizing feedback from the Hamilton-Jacobi-Bellman equation and Hamiltonian.

 Using OC method we were able to produce the following